 “I hope this message finds you well and I look forward to hearing from you soon.
 Have a great day!”

 After that, I recommend typing your first name at the bottom of the message.

 The Waiting Game

 Now that you’ve sent your first online dating message, it’s time to wait and see if you get a reply.
-Depending on what online dating site you have chosen, you may be able to see if the person read your message or not.
+Depending on what online dating site you have chosen, maybe you picked DoULike or another popular site that you’ve heard of, you may be able to see if the person read your message or not.
 Keep in mind that people may not respond right away because they are at work or a meeting.